20 Special Ways to Ask ‘How Was Your Day?’

 Days are made up of good and bad moments

-It is also essential to give your child a chance to reflect on any negative emotions they might have experienced during their day.
+Giving your child a chance to reflect on any negative emotions they might have experienced during their day is also essential.

 These five questions will help you gain insight into what your child might be struggling with: